The Beverly Hills Athletic Alumni Association is a 501(c) (3) non-profit organization, Tax ID#26-2261695

-The Beverly Hills Athletic Alumni Association (BHAAA) was created in 2006 to address a lack of funding for the immediate needs of the current student athletes at Beverly Hills High School.
-The initial Board of Directors was comprised of 75 alums that played sports at the high school between 1948 and 2008.
+The Beverly Hills Athletic Alumni Association (BHAAA) was created in 2006 by dedicated alumni to address a lack of funding for the immediate needs of the current student athletes at Beverly Hills High School.

-BHAAA supports the department by purchasing uniforms for all sports, as needed, and a wide array of equipment and facility improvements, including new lockers for the boys and girls team locker rooms, a new scoreboard in the swim gym and a new sound system in conjunction with various partners; baseball dugouts, screens, bleachers and outfield fencing; new lane lines and touch pads for the pool; a new state of the art cross country timing system, tennis nets; outdoor basketball hoops; pitching machines; stationary bikes; canopies; soccer and lacrosse goals; high jump pit, crossbar and standards and cheerleading to name just a few.
+BHAAA supports the department by purchasing uniforms for all sports, as needed, and a wide array of equipment and facility improvements, including new lockers for the boys and girls team locker rooms, a new scoreboard in the swim gym and a new sound system in conjunction with various partners; baseball dugouts, screens, bleachers and outfield fencing; new lane lines for the pool; a new state of the art cross country timing system, tennis nets; outdoor basketball hoops; pitching machines; stationary bikes; canopies; soccer and lacrosse goals; high jump pit, crossbar and standards to name just a few.
 BHAAA continues to meet the needs of the department as requested.

 Equally important are the three annual scholarship awards BHAAA has established to reward graduating student athletes while honoring individuals who have left their mark on Norman athletics.
 The Don Reynolds Spirit of Life Award is given to a student with good values and character who has done well academically and athletically while being a good teammate.
 BHAAA’s Founder’s Award is given to the top Varsity Club Award recipient who best represents the athletic program on and off the field, and the Lessie Paysinger Award was created to recognize a student who embodies the spirit of Beverly Hills High School.
 BHAAA also created the Diamond Club to recognize graduates who participate in sports all four years in school.
-In an effort to broaden our base, we also introduced a new membership program, which recent graduates can join for $25.
+A membership program is available which recent graduates can join for $25.